 On the Land

 Preserve Steward: Adopt a KELT preserve.
-The stewardship duties will vary at each preserve, but may include help with trail maintenance, visitor information, posting signage and trash pick-up.
+The stewardship duties will vary at each preserve but may include help with trail maintenance, visitor information, posting signage, and trash pick-up.
 Assist in wildlife surveys/projects.

-+ Easement Monitor: Help us monitor our conservation easements each year by walking easement properties to look for changes or disturbances.
+Easement Monitor: Help us monitor our conservation easements each year by walking easement properties to look for changes or disturbances.

 Trail Maintenance: Work crews clean up storm damage, remove invasive species, make and maintain trails.

 In the Office

-+ Research land history: record stories, collect documentary evidence of early ownership
+Research: Record stories of land, or collect documentary evidence of early ownership

-+ Help plan or host a party to inform friends and neighbors about the work KELT is doing.
+Party Planning: Help plan or host a party to inform friends and neighbors about the work KELT is doing.

-+ Staff the Land Trust information table at community events
+Table Manager: Staff the Land Trust information table at community events

-+ Prepare food for events
+- Prepare food for a KELT event